 - National Science Foundation (SES #88-9090392 and SES #88-13931)

 Scope of Study

 Universe: Cities and counties in Alabama, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Texas, and Virginia.

-Data Types: administrative records data, machine-readable text, survey data
+Data Types: administrative records data, text, survey data

 Data Collection Notes:

 The data files in Parts 1-9 are comma-delimited and are intended to be read by a spreadsheet program.
 They have, as the first line, a row of variable names.
 The remainder of each data file is one record per case.
 The files of Table Z are provided as ASCII text files (Parts 10-19) and as Rich Text Format (RTF) files in Parts 20-29, suitable for importation into a word processor program.